The George Washington University Online Healthcare MBA Program

 The George Washington University is located just four blocks from the White House in Washington DC.
 GW offers many online programs designed to allow students from around the U.S. and the world to study at this distinguished university.
 Those interested in the healthcare MBA might be professionals in the healthcare industry who seek to advance their business skills, or business professional who wish to expand into the healthcare industry.
 Students come from various backgrounds, including clinicians, physicians, nurses, business professionals, clinical researchers, administrators, and pharmacists, among others.

-What to Expect from the George Washington University Online Healthcare MBA Program
+What to Expect from the GW Online Healthcare MBA Program

 Admission Requirements: Applicants to the George Washington University School of Business healthcare MBA must have at least three years professional work experience, with some healthcare experience preferred.
 Students must hold at least a bachelor’s degree from a regionally accredited institution or an equivalent degree if earned outside the U.S. Prospective students must submit an application, application fee, official transcripts, a current resume or CV, a statement of program objectives and professional goals, and one letter of recommendation.
 GMAT/GRE may be required where applicable.
 International students must submit TOEFL or IELTS scores from within the previous two years.